LightAndLight/snake-wrangling-talk/slides/motivation.md

 ##

-"So we're stuck with `language` for now."
+"So we're stuck with `LANG` for now."

 <div class="notes">
 Even if people are convinced of the value of a language, it's often too costly